Writer, Ghostwriter, Coach

-When the pandemic hit, I did what any reasonable writing coach would do: I learned to code.
+When the pandemic hit, I did what any reasonable author would do: I learned to code.
 I dove into computer science and worked professionally as a software engineer and in crypto.
-While my contemporaries were baking sourdough and earning their way toward tenured professorship, I was debugging microservices and contemplating the intersection of human and AI.
+While my contemporaries were baking sourdough and earning their way toward tenured professorship, I was debugging Java microservices.
 Though I’ve returned to writing full-time, that technical immersion profoundly shaped how I think about consciousness, systems, and the stories we tell ourselves about progress.
+It also led to a stream of collaborative ghostwriting work with founders and companies who need help articulating their ideas.

 The Work